svhawkins/B-Minor-Compiler/README.txt

 ****************************
 HIDDEN SYMBOLS

-symbol_table.h/.c now has an additional structure (typedef) to hold these hidden symbols: Hidden_table.
+symbol_table.h/.c now has an additional structure to hold these hidden symbols: Hidden_table.
 Under the hood still very much a hash table (much like how the Symbol_table's stack is).

 Additional functions have been added for Hidden_table:

+For typechecking:
 - Hidden_table* symbol_table_hidden_create()
 - void symbol_table_hidden_destroy(Hidden_table** hst)
 - int symbol_table_hidden_bind(Hidden_table* hst, const char* literal)
 - int symbol_table_hidden_lookup(Hidden_table* hst, const char* literal)

+For symbol table printing:
+- void symbol_table_hidden_fprint(FILE* fp, Hidden_table* hst)
+- void symbol_table_hidden_print(Hidden_table* hst)

+For code generation:
+- void symbol_table_hidden_codegen(Hidden_table* hst)

 The hidden table is an additional field of the Symbol_table structure.
+The hidden symbols are generated seperately from the rest of the declarations (attempts were made to make it part of the same declaration list, but did not work, so it has its own special function).

 ******************************************************************************************************
 TO DO: